Low protein diabetic (renal) diet

 When you eat large amounts of protein, extra stress is placed upon the kidneys.
 This is because they excrete waste products derived from protein.
 Since someone in your situation needs to eat a reduced amount of protein, the protein you eat should come from sources that are easily assimilated into body tissue.
 This type of protein is termed High Biological Value (HBV for short).
 The highest HBV protein is from an egg — other sources with slightly lower HBV protein include fish, beef, and poultry.
 In renal insufficiency, about 70 to 80% of your protein should come from these sources.

 Various health care providers, such as a registered dietitian, can formulate an eating plan designed to meet your specific needs.
-If you are a Columbia student, this service is free for you at the Health Service.
-You can make an appointment with Medical Services through Open Communicator, or by calling x4-2284.
-You can also check out the American Dietetic Association to locate a Registered Dietitian in your area.
+You can check out the American Dietetic Association to locate a Registered Dietitian in your area.

 For more information on diabetes, you can try the following resources: